-If a trainer is partially funded with Rural Program funds and partially funded by other sources, develop a system to determine which training activities were supported by Rural Program funds.
-You may choose how to determine this count, however, do not count the same training activities on more than one grant report form.
+If a trainer is partially funded with STOP Program funds and partially funded by other sources, develop a system to determine which training activities will be reported here.
+Do not count the same training activities on more than one grant report form.

-Example 1: A full-time trainer is hired by your agency.
-Half of her salary is paid by the Rural Program Grant, and half through other means.
-You choose to count alternate trainings that she conducts as Rural Program grant-funded training.
+EXAMPLE 1: A full-time trainer is hired by your agency.
+Half of her/his salary is paid by the STOP Program, and half through other means.
+You choose to count alternate trainings that s/he conducts as STOP Program-funded training.

-Example 2: A full-time trainer is hired by your agency.
-Half of her salary is paid by the Rural Program Grant, and half through other means.
-You choose to count only the trainings that take place in rural areas and/or that include content on rural issues as Rural Program grant-funded.
+EXAMPLE 2: A full-time trainer is hired by your agency.
+Half of her/his salary is paid by the STOP Program, and half through other means.
+The STOP Program funds focus on training people in rural areas, and the other funds pay for training in urban areas.
+You count only the trainings that take place in rural areas and/or that include content on rural issues as STOP Program-funded.

-Example 3: You use Rural Program funds to send five judges to the same judicial institute.
+EXAMPLE 3: You use STOP Program funds to send five judges to the same judicial institute.
 Count this as one event, and report five (5) court personnel trained.